Policies and procedures

 Binding Study Advice

 At the end of the first academic year, a Binding Study Advice (BSA) will be given.
-Due to the corona crisis, the norm for the Binding Study Advice for the academic year 2021-2022 has been lowered by 7.5 credits to 37.5 EC (normally this is 45 EC).
+The norm for the Binding Study Advice for the academic year 2022-2023 is 45 EC.

 Be aware that:

-- No negative Binding Study Advice can be issued if the student has passed all the tests related to the courses in the first year of the study programme with a combined study load of 60 EC (see Education and Examination Regulations 7.4. section 12 and the appendices of the EER (A - H)).
+- No negative Binding Study Advice can be issued if the student has passed all the tests related to the courses in the first year of the study programme with a combined study load of 60 EC (see Education and Examination Regulations 7.4. section 12 and the appendices of the EER).

 - If you request course de-enrolment before 1 February of your first study year, you will receive no negative binding study advice.